-10 http://jimubu.adm.s.u-tokyo.ac.jp/inside/index.php/Gas
+9 http://jimubu.adm.s.u-tokyo.ac.jp/inside/index.php/Gas

-- Minimize the use of substances that are considered highly hazardous due to their toxicity, flammability or explosiveness.
+- required by law, consult the ESM OFFICE for directions.
+Before preparing or importing poisonous and deleterious substances and before buying specified poisonous substances, narcotics, psychoactive drugs, and stimulants application etc. is needed.
+Be careful not to receive them easily. - Minimize the use of substances that are considered highly hazardous due to their toxicity, flammability or explosiveness.
 Efforts to minimize the use of such substances must be taken when drawing up the study protocol.
-For example, consider whether the use of that substance is absolutely necessary, or whether another substance can be substituted. - The chemical substance manager from each work-area, such as a laboratory, must take the central role in chemical substance management in regard to health and safety.
+For example, consider whether the use of that substance is absolutely necessary, or whether another substance can be substituted. - The chemical substance manager from each group, such as a laboratory, must take the central role in chemical substance management in regard to health and safety.
 When dealing with substances designated by the Ordinance on Prevention of Organic Solvent Poisoning, the Ordinance on Prevention of Hazards due to Specified Chemical Substances, and the Industrial Safety and Health Law, the law requires correct handling of such substances, evaluation of the work environment, and specialized medical checkups.